To prepare graduates for vocationally-oriented accounting positions.

 - Use marketing fundamentals relating to product development, pricing, promotion, and distribution.

-- Identify and apply relevent elements of law, including contracts, partnerships, corporations, Uniform Commercial Code sales, secured transactions, banking and professional liability.
+- Identify and apply relevant elements of law, including contracts, partnerships, corporations, Uniform Commercial Code sales, secured transactions, banking and professional liability.

 - Utilize modern technology to monitor, display, and report common business issues and successes.